jpaulm/drawfbp/README.md

 Releases from v2.18.2 onwards have a much speeded up sort function (by name or by date, optionally).
 The current version - `drawfbp-2.18.4.jar` - is now available for evaluation.

 All Releases from v2.15.10 on require the `math.geom2d` jar file - see below.
 The release jar files from v2.16.11 onward now include this jar file.
-Now, all you have to do to run one of the recent releases is to position to your home folder, and enter

-<code>java -jar downloads/drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.
+Now, all you have to do to run one of the recent releases is to position to your DrawFBP folder, and enter:

-Note: this does not work with downloaded file names of the form `java -jar build/libs/drawfbp-x.y.z.jar(nn)`.
+<code>java -jar build/libs/drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.

 The jar file size should be approx. 1.3+ Mb.